Go directly to content Go directly to menu Go directly to menu

 Feel the wind in your hair as you ride along the canal on a bike!
 At Berg’s locks, you can rent your own bike at the tourist information via Kaffeteriet.
 Cycle in whichever direction you please, the nature is breathtaking either way!
 If you choose to take a day trip to Borensberg and back, it is a distance of about 40 km.
 To guarantee a bike once there, we recommend that you book your bike in advance at Kaffeteriet Cykel.
 Sometimes there may be bikes available for spontaneous rental via Visit Linköping & Co’s tourist information, InfoPoint Berg’s locks.

-Göta canal cycle path
+Göta Canal cycle path

 Through Linköping passes the Göta Canal bike trail, which has been voted Europe’s best bike trail!
 It is a fantastic trail with beautiful views and many wonderful places to discover along the way.
 Start from Berg’s locks and embark on a delightful bike ride!

-Göta canal cycle path
+Göta Canal cycle path

-Tourist Information – InfoPoint Bergs slussar
+Tourist Information – InfoPoint Bergs locks

-Visitor address: Oscars slussar 2, Vreta kloster
+Visiting address: Oscars slussar 2, Vreta kloster

 Eat, do and stay by the Göta Canal